Alerts and Notifications

 You can set up Device42 Alerts to notify you about application, asset, software, discovery, and other conditions that affect your IT environment.
 Alerts can generate notifications within the Device42 UI or be integrated with external systems such as PagerDuty, Opsgenie, etc.

 As of v16.14.00, Device42 has refined and improved its Alerts functionality.

 Set Up Alerts

-To create an alert, select Reports > Setup Alerts from the Device42 menu bar and then click Add Alert on the Select Alert to view page.
+To create an alert, select Analytics > Setup Alerts from the Device42 menu bar and then click Add Alert on the Select Alert to view page.

 - Enter a Name for the alert, and then select the Rule Type for the alert.
 Each Rule Type has associated Triggers, which define the conditions that will generate an alert.

 - Select the Trigger you want for the Rule Type you selected.